 Graphics are identical to the GBA, but you'll struggle to see them on the small screen unless you have perfect vision or hold the device close to your face.
 Think mobile phone rather than games console and this is the major drawback to the Micro's capabilities.
 It might be small, but that size means you'll be straining your eyes faster than you can see the in-game text scrolling across the screen.

 Surprising, given its size, the console is very comfortable to use and not as we would have expected.

-The Nintendo Micro is clearly Nintendo's way of suggesting that you bring new life your old GBA games in a package that will comfortably slip into any pocket to whip out at the bus stop or on the train, however with such a small screen you might be better off playing games on your mobile phone.
+The Micro is a great way of bringing new life to your old GBA games, however with such a small screen you might be better off playing games on your mobile phone